 We are extremely lucky and grateful, here at Lydeard St Lawrence, as we have a beautiful library with a magical woodland feel.
 Our librarians ensure that the library is tidy and well organised.

-Every child has an opportunity to access the library on a weekly basis to browse the shelves to choose a book for research or simply enjoyment.
+Every child has regular opportunities to access the library to browse the shelves to choose a book for research or simply enjoyment.
 Class teachers monitor the process of choosing and returning library books.

 Throughout the course of the year, children will have opportunities to participate in many activities to support and encourage their passion for reading, such as World Book Day and Bedtime Stories.